Fab-Ver/daily-song/README.md

 ### Follow

 Each profile contains the list of follower/followed profiles.
-In the list there is a button to follow a user and a link to visit their profile.
+In each list there is a button to follow a user and a link to visit their profile.

 ## Home